A personal invitation from the ‘Godfather of Paso Robles’

-“It’s really no secret,” Gary says.
-“To make great wine, you have to start with great fruit and then put it in the hands of a very talented and competent winemaker.
-And, in those two aspects, we have been very successful.
-We grow about 75-percent of our own fruit and buy the rest – always from Paso Robles.
-I don’t make wine from anywhere but Paso Robles, but I make wine from all over Paso Robles.
-We give the grower credit for the fruit that goes into our wine.”
+“To make great wine, start with great fruit then put it in the hands of a very talented and competent winemaker,” says Gary.
+“We grow about 75-percent of our own fruit and buy the rest – always from Paso Robles.
+I don’t make wine from anywhere else.
+Local growers are important to our winemaking success and we give them credit for the fruit that goes into our wine.”

 Located at 3810 Highway 46 East, Paso Robles Eberle Winery is open daily except Thanksgiving and Christmas.
 Reservations are requested.
 Walk-ins are welcome.
 Maximum of six in a tasting party.
 For more information visit eberlewinery.com or call (805) 238-9607.